Leadership Development Programs

 A core part of TALI’s mission is building meaningful connections with the principals and educators of TALI schools who may not yet have a meaningful connection to Jewish studies.
 We seek to impact their approach to teaching Judaism and Jewish concepts.
 This missions require time, in-depth learning and dialogue.
 To support educators TALI offers three significant leadership programs:

-The program, a two-year in-service professional development course, was established over a decade ago to develop competent and professional educational leadership, conversant with Jewish texts and the language of Jewish education.
-The program provides practical skills in Jewish education appropriate to the largely non-religious population of TALI schools.
+The program, a two-year in-service professional development course, was established sixteen years ago to develop competent and professional educational leadership, conversant with Jewish texts and the language of Jewish education.
+The program provides practical skills in Jewish education appropriate to the largely non-observant population of TALI schools.
 Meeting one full day a week, the program is open to TALI teachers, Jewish studies coordinators and principals.
-This year there are almost 40 educators studying in the program.
-All new TALI schools are required to send 3-4 lead teachers to this program, and educators from veteran TALI schools participate as well.
 Courses are credited towards an M.A. degree in Jewish Education and are taught by the Schechter Institute faculty.
 To date, 265 TALI teachers and principals have graduated from the program, with approximately 200 completing the M.A. program in Jewish Studies at the Schechter Institute.

 A welcome addition to TALI’s online presence is the Spiritual Education Laboratory, a wealth of resources including texts, spiritual education terminology, music, film and links to related sites.

 TALI develops educational resources to provide practical and engaging models for their teachers for the integration of the TALI syllabus into their classrooms.
 The materials teach Jewish sources and expose children to Jewish tradition in a way that inculcates democratic values and religious tolerance, as well as respect for other cultures.
 Textbooks are used in each grade to teach the weekly Torah portion, holidays, and other values-based topics.